 Most bootcamps offer some free coding classes as prep.
 It’s worth taking these once you narrow down your selection as it will give you an idea of your bootcamp’s teaching style.
 You’ll also need to check in with yourself about your own learning style and what works best for you.

-If you’d like to get a sneak-peak at CareerFoundry’s own coding short course, here’s our first video lesson:
+If you’d like to get a sneak-peak at CareerFoundry’s own free 5-day coding short course, here’s our first video lesson: